Melissus of Samos: Incorporeal

-This argument, on the surface, does not coincide with Melissus’ claim that The One is extended and full.
+This argument, on the surface, does not coincide with Melissus's claim that The One is extended and full.
 After all, why can something that is extended not have any parts, and how can something that is full have no thickness?
 McKirahan offers an interesting interpretation for what Melissus may have been arguing.
 A body not only has extension, but also limits, and something infinitely large, such as The One, is unlimited; an object, then, with no limits, is not a body.
 Furthermore, thickness is simply the measure of the distance between a body’s limits.
 Since The One is unlimited, it cannot have thickness.

 Influence

-Melissus' version of Eleatic philosophy was the chief source for its presentation in the works of Plato and Aristotle.
-Aristotle characterised Melissus' work as "a bit crude" and stated that Melissus made "invalid arguments starting from false assumptions".
+Melissus's version of Eleatic philosophy was the chief source for its presentation in the works of Plato and Aristotle.
+Aristotle characterised Melissus's work as "a bit crude" and stated that Melissus made "invalid arguments starting from false assumptions".
 The later Peripatetic philosopher, Aristocles of Messene, also had little admiration for Melissus, calling several of his arguments "absurd".
-Melissus has fared somewhat better in the eyes of modern scholars, e was an inventive philosopher and had the good quality of offering clear and direct arguments.
+Melissus has fared somewhat better in the eyes of modern scholars; he was an inventive philosopher and had the good quality of offering clear and direct arguments.
 Although he follows Parmenides in his general views and the framework of Eleaticism, he made original contributions and innovations to the substance of Eleatic philosophy.